Quokka: Accelerating Program Verification with LLMs via Invariant Synthesis: Method

 \subsection{Implementation}

 We describe the implementation of our verifier-based evaluation framework.
-Given a program \(P\) and a target property \(p^\star\), the system must generate candidate invariants \(q\) and evaluate them according to the decision procedure.
-When proposing an invariant \(q=\langle \psi,\ell\rangle\), the model selects a program location \(\ell\) and supplies the corresponding predicate \(\psi\).
+Given a program \(P\) and target property \(p^\star\), the system evaluates the generated invariants according to the approach.
+Each invariant \(q=\langle \psi,\ell\rangle\) consists of a program location \(\ell\) and predicate \(\psi\).

 \paragraph{Syntactic Validation.} Before invoking the verifier, we apply syntactic checks to the generated predicate \(\psi\).
 These checks ensure that \(\psi\) can be safely interpreted as a state predicate and that its insertion as an assumption does not alter the program state.
-For instance, expressions that update variables (e.g., \texttt{a += 1}) are rejected.
+For instance, expressions that update variables (e.g., \CodeIn{a += 1}) are rejected.
 Only Boolean conditions over the program state are accepted.

-\textbf{Parallel Evaluation.} For each candidate \(q\), the procedure issues two verifier queries, namely \(d_a = V(P,\varnothing,q)\) to check whether \(q\) is an invariant and \(d_b = V(P,\{q\},p^\star)\) to check whether the target holds under the assumption \(q\).
+\textbf{Parallel Verifier Queries.} For each candidate \(q\), the algorithm issues two verifier queries, namely \(d_a = V(P,\varnothing,q)\) to check whether \(q\) is an invariant and \(d_b = V(P,\{q\},p^\star)\) to check whether the target holds under the assumption \(q\).
 These queries are executed in parallel in our implementation, which reduces latency and enables speedup when the proposed invariant is useful for verification.
-The final outcome is then derived exactly according to the decision calculus.
+The final outcome is then derived exactly according to the calculus.